 Still wondering whether you really need a will?
 What are the real benefits?
 Check out some of our frequently asked questions.

-It depends slightly on when you submit your request, and how quickly we are able to connect with you to gather the necessary information.
+It depends slightly on when you get in touch with us, and how quickly we are able to connect with you to gather the necessary information.

 Making a will has a number of benefits, but primarily these are:

 It enables you to have control over the distribution of your assets.
 If you don't have a valid will, your assets will be distributed according to the Intestate Succession Act.
 For some, this may be an acceptable allocation, but for the sake of a relatively small financial outlay, we believe it always makes sense to explicitly outline your wishes.